mebeim/ctf-challenges/challenges/holym0le/README.md

 `0x3677bcf1 - 0x3677bd46 == -85` (or `0xffab` as unsigned 16-bit integer).

-Since we read the jump offset with `movsx rbx,WORD PTR [rsi*2+0x3677bf0b]`, we can read from any odd memory address, privided the right value for RSI (`n`).
+Since we read the jump offset with `movsx rbx,WORD PTR [rsi*2+0x3677bf0b]`, we can read from any odd memory address, provided the right value for RSI (`n`).
 One good place to look at is low memory addresses that contain TempleOS kernel code, which is fixed as the kernel is a precompiled binary blob and TempleOS does not use any kind of address randomization.
 Another alternative if we don't